-POLICY SB10: EMPLOYMENT LAND WITHIN SETTLEMENT BOUNDARIES
+POLICY SB10: EMPLOYMENT LAND

-A. Proposals to intensify employment sites within the settlement boundaries in established employment use (Classes E, B2 and/or B8) including Clovelly Road/Park Road Industrial Estate will be supported provided it can be demonstrated that they can be accommodated without causing significant harm to local amenities.
+A. Proposals to intensify employment sites within the settlement boundaries in established employment use (Classses E, B2 and/or B8) including Clovelly Road/Park Road Industrial Estate will be supported provided it can be demonstrated that they can be accommodated without causing significant harm to local amenities.

-B. Proposals for new employment uses (Classes E and/or B2) on brownfield land within the settlement boundaries will be supported, provided they accord with all other relevant development plan policies including those intended to safeguard tourism development.
+B. Proposals for new employment uses (Classes E and/or B2) on brownfield land within the settlement boundaries will be supported to reflect changing trends in employment, provided it can be demonstrated they will achieve a minimum employment density of 1 full time equivalent (FTE) job per 40 m2 net internal area and that they accord with all other relevant development plan policies including those intended to safeguard tourism development.

 5.47 This policy replaces Policy 5 'Employment' but carries forward its intent in encouraging proposals for economic development that will lead to a more efficient use of land in terms of the number of FTE (full time equivalent) jobs they support.
 This can be achieved by intensifying existing sites and by reusing suitable land in another use for job creation.
 The modified policy also reflects the 2020 Use Class Order changes to the definition of commercial, business and service uses.
-It operates alongside CLPKP Policy 26, which seeks to protect employment uses from loss to other uses where planning permission is required.